top of page

 Option 2: Canon EOS 5D Mark IV

-The Canon EOS 5D Mark IV is a versatile DSLR favored by many professional photographers for its reliability and image quality.
+The Canon EOS 5D Mark IV is a versatile DSLR known for its reliability and image quality.

 Its weather-sealed body provides peace of mind when shooting in challenging conditions, and the Dual Pixel CMOS AF ensures sharp focus on fast-moving subjects like surfers.